Minimalist Baker

 Yes, it’s that easy.
 And the whole recipe comes together in just 30 minutes.

-For fillings, I immediately knew I wanted to go for my Mexican Pinto Beans from Scratch (made in 1 pot).
+For fillings, I immediately knew I wanted to go for my Easy 1-Pot Pinto Beans.

 And because I’ve been seeing pineapples popping up everywhere these days, I paired it with a simple pineapple salsa.
 However, you could always keep it simple and use your favorite store-bought salsa, or try my go-to Blended Red Salsa recipe.